-Crete may be famous for its beaches, but there’s nothing like a visit to the mountains to show you the heart of the country.
-So we headed to the Omalos area for three nights to get a flavor for life up in the hills.
+Crete may be famous for its beaches, but there’s nothing like a trip to the mountains to show you the heart of the country.
+You’ll be spoiled for choice on this large island — you’ll find many tiny towns in which to stay.
+For an especially lovely spot in the hills, I strongly recommend visiting Omalos in Crete.

 This is a beautiful part of the world, filled with wildflowers in the summertime.

-It feels like nothing-but-nature if you’re just looking out of the car window, but there are reminders of man’s presence everywhere…
+This part of western Crete feels like nothing but nature if you’re just looking out of the car window, but there are reminders of man’s presence everywhere…

 … and you’re never too far away from a pile of ruined walls …